 91% of the dogs who had neck injuries had also been exposed to jerking and pulling on the lead by the owner or had been allowed to pull hard on the leash for long periods of time.
-The thyroid gland (which is just in front of the trachea,) as Dr. Peter Dobias says in his article, “This gland gets severely traumatized whenever a dog pulls on the leash,
+Dr. Peter Dobias says in his article, “This gland gets severely traumatized whenever a dog pulls on the leash, The thyroid gland sits just in front of the trachea.

-Dr Hallgren's study revealed that ff the dogs that “acted out” in other words, that exhibited over activity and aggression, 78% had spinal anomalies.
+Dr Hallgren's study revealed that the dogs that “acted out” or in other words, exhibited over activity and aggression, 78% had spinal anomalies.
 Of those dogs who had spinal problems, 55% also had some form of problematic behavior.

-Take a good hard look at the other harness on the market today (especially the ones that say they are “choke free” or “non-choking”) to specifically see how the force is transferred from the leash where you hold on, to the point of stress placed onto your dog.
+Take a good hard look at the other harness on the market today (especially the ones that say they are “choke free” or “non-choking”) to specifically see how the force is transferred from the leash where you hold on, to the point of the stress that is placed onto your dog.

 My guess.
 It's their neck.